orientechnologies/orientdb-docs/indexing/Full-Text-Index.md

 }) = true</code>
 </pre>

+The query shows query parser's configuration override, boost of field *name* with highlight.
+Highlight and boost will be explained later.

 ### SEARCH_MORE

-OrientDB exposes the Lucene's more like this capability with a dedicated function.
+OrientDB exposes the Lucene's _more like this_ capability with a dedicated function.

 The first parameter is the array of RID of elements to be used to calculate similarity, the second parameter the usual metadata JSON used to tune the query behaviour.